Our Verdict

 Comfort

-Comfort is essential for day-long hikes, and the second iteration from the Columbia Ridge Plus delivered in this regard.
+Comfort is essential for day-long hikes, and the second iteration of the Columbia Ridge Plus was delivered in this regard.

 The boots provided excellent cushioning and good support, reducing fatigue during long treks.